-A9.5.3.2.1 Some substances are difficult to test in aquatic systems and guidance has been developed to assist in testing these materials (DoE, 1996; ECETOC 1996; and US EPA 1996).
-OECD is in the process of finalizing a guidance document for the aquatic testing of difficult substances (OECD, 2000).
-This latter document is a good source of information, also for bioconcentration studies, on the types of substances that are difficult to test and the steps needed to ensure valid conclusions from tests with these substances.
+A9.5.3.2.1 Some substances are difficult to test in aquatic systems and guidance has been developed to assist in testing these materials (DoE, 1996; ECETOC 1996; US EPA 1996; OECD 2000).
+The OECD Guidance document on aquatic toxicity testing of difficult substances and mixtures (OECD, 2000) is also a good source of information for bioconcentration studies, on the types of substances that are difficult to test and the steps needed to ensure valid conclusions from tests with these substances.
 Difficult to test substances may be poorly soluble, volatile, or subject to rapid degradation due to such processes as phototransformation, hydrolysis, oxidation, or biotic degradation.